 Now imagine if the invoice microservice system gets down for some reason. what would happen?
 Will it bring down your entire E-Commerce website with it?
 No, it won’t.
 Since it is an independent service, it won’t bring down the whole system.
 Yes, the invoicing system gets affected badly but not the whole system.
 Since it is a small service with only invoice logic in it, we won’t have a hard time finding the issue as we did in our Monolith Application.
 And no more Monday morning staring at other employees.

 Finally, You can code in Your favorite language

 These microservices are maintained and deployed independently.
 You don’t have to worry about the language of other services (modules).
 You can use whatever programming language or framework.
 But make sure that it will be able to easily communicate with other microservices.
 You will be passing data over the REST API anyway, so no matter what language or framework your microservice is running.

 Microservices are Scalable and Flexible

 Now, Imagine your users are increasing so you need to increase the memory and other resources.
-In the monolith of you need to scale something you need to do for all the modules or services as a whole.
+In the monolith, you need to scale something you need to do for all the modules or services as a whole.
 If only the product modules needed more memory, unnecessarily you are giving extra memory to other modules as well, increasing cost.
 Now in microservices, all are independent so you can easily scale only that server that needs it.
-You can also scale down some services in case they don’t need it anymore.
+You can also scale down some services in case they don’t need them anymore.